jasny/container/README.md

 but does nothing.
 For example a `NoCache` object that doesn't actually cache values.
 Removing the `if` statements reduces complexity.
 The function calls are typically not more expensive than the if statement, so it doesn't hurt performance.

+## Notes for the reader

+If you're using the PHPStorm IDE, install the
+[dynamic return type plugin](https://plugins.jetbrains.com/plugin/7251-dynamicreturntypeplugin) to get the correct type hint when doing `$container->get(SomeInterface::class)`.